tschf/adb-sample-schemas/README.md

 ## Key Points about Differences

-1. The SH schema already exists, so currently this code-base cannot rebuild it.
+1. The `sh` schema already exists, and is not modifiable.
+So that we have more flexibility, we are renaming this `sales_hist`.
-It is completely read only.
-2. The order entry (OE) schema tries to grant the role XDBADMIN to the schema.
+2. The order entry (`oe`) schema tries to grant the role XDBADMIN to the schema.
 It is not possible for us to give this grant, so the whole XML part of this schema has been ommitted.
-3. Info Exchange (ix) schema tries to do a bunch of ADM things.
+3. Info Exchange (`ix`) schema tries to do a bunch of ADM things.
 These grants were failing as I was testing, so have intentionally been excluded from the release.
-4. business intelligence (bi) attempts to grant select on a bunch of OE objects, however these didn't seem to be available.
-My assumption is that these were part of the XML part of the schema.
-Additionally some SH tables, but we connect connect to that table directly.
-So this has also been ommitted.
-Also, in the verification phase it tries to query some MVs which belongs to SH schema.
-Since we didn't rebuilt this schema it's not possible to perform that operation.

-Right now, the main schemas containing data things are hr and oe.
+While this is installed, I think it doesn't serve any use at this stage.

 ## Installing the sample schema - steps